firepear/petrel/README.md

 and `SIGTERM`, for free.
 This is generally handy for long-running processes.
 On the other hand, Petrel does not handle pidfiles or other aspects of daemonization.

+When either of them is trapped, the `server` will wait for all connections to close, then shut itself down.
+This will trigger a message on `s.Shutdown`, which should be intercepted as described above.

 ## Clients